WU-BIMAC/MicroMetaApp.github.io/README.md

 The next version will include several new features including:

-* Full implementatino of the Confocal/Advanced extension of the [**v2.00 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/stable%20version/v02-00) Microscopy Metadata model.
+* Full implementatino of the Confocal/Advanced extension of the [**v2.00 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/stable%20version/v02-00) Microscopy Metadata model, which will allow to document **_Confocal and other Super-Resolution Miscoroscpes_**.
 * Automated Material and Methods writing through integration with MethodsJ2

 ## Future directions!